-- A. The regulations, standards and procedures contained herein are developed to ensure that the land to be subdivided is suitable for building purposes without creating dangers to health or peril from fire, flood or other menace.
+- A. The Town Board hereby declares that the process of subdividing land in the Town of New Baltimore is governed by regulations, standards, and procedures that involve the Planning Board working together with the landowner proposing to subdivide land, in order to meet the goals and objectives set forth herein. - B. The regulations, standards and procedures contained herein are developed to ensure that the land to be subdivided is suitable for building purposes without creating dangers to health or peril from fire, flood or other menace.
 The regulations ensure that proper provisions will be made for drainage, water, sewerage and other needed improvements.
 Streets and highways must meet the minimum Town standards and must accommodate the expected volume of traffic.
-Where appropriate, the regulations establish standards for preserving and developing open space areas and other recreational purposes. - B. It is the further policy of these regulations to ensure optimum overall conservation, protection, development and use of the scenic, aesthetic, wildlife, recreational, open space, historic, ecological and natural resources of the Town.
+Where appropriate, the regulations establish standards for preserving and developing open space areas and other recreational purposes. - C. It is the further policy of these regulations to ensure optimum reasonable overall conservation, protection, development and use of the scenic, aesthetic, wildlife, recreational, open space, historic, ecological and natural resources of the Town.